Silja Line: 1987–1992

-In late 1989 Wärtsilä Marine, the shipyard building Silja's new cruiseferries, went bankrupt, which led to the ships being delivered later than had been planned.
+In late 1989, Wärtsilä Marine, the shipyard building Silja's new cruiseferries, went bankrupt, which led to the ships being delivered later than had been planned.
 To ensure the delivery of their ferries Effoa and Johnson Line both purchased a part of the new Masa-Yards established to continue shipbuilding in Wärtsilä's former shipyards.

-Nineteen-ninety saw the realisation of an old vision: Effoa and Johnson Line merged to form EffJohn.
+The year 1990 saw the realisation of an old vision: Effoa and Johnson Line merged to form EffJohn.
 As a result, the seal's head logo replaced the colours of each individual owner company on the funnel.
-In November the new MS Silja Serenade made its maiden voyage from Helsinki to Stockholm, approximately seven months after the original planned delivery date.
+In November, the new MS Silja Serenade made its maiden voyage from Helsinki to Stockholm, approximately seven months after the original planned delivery date.
 MS Silja Symphony was delivered the following year.
 Although popular and sporting a successful design, the new ships had been very expensive.
 This expense, coupled with the depression in the early 1990s, forced EffJohn to cut costs, which resulted in Wasa Line and Sally Cruises being merged into Silja Line in 1992.
 Also in 1992, Svea and Wellamo were modernised and renamed Silja Karneval and Silja Festival, respectively.